egret-labs/egret-core/docs/en/release-note/5.0.13/README.md

 By using the egret engine, developers can do as much as possible without paying attention to the underlying implementation of the browser, to solve the HTML5 game performance problems and fragmentation problems, and flexibly meet the needs of developers to develop 2D or 3D games.
 This update is the first release of the egret engine 5, bringing about a new WebAssembly based rendering architecture.
 In this update, in addition to engine running code, the egret engine provides a whole new engine code library manager.
 With the support of the new code base manager, the version of the egret engine will be more flexible.
+This version is the official recommended stable version.

 ## Updates